 Antoine Fuqua delivers a new modern feel to an old and dying genre Fuqua’s latest movie, streak has been terribly ...Read More

-Blair Witch looks to make you forget about The Book of Shadows: Blair Witch 2, if you haven’t already When ...Read More
+Blair Witch looks to make you forget about The Book of Shadows: Blair Witch 2, if you haven’t already When The Blair ...Read More